-• The deductions for goodwill and identifiable intangible assets, net of deferred tax liabilities, include goodwill of \$3.65 billion as of both June 2015 and December 2014, and identifiable intangible assets of \$208 million (40% of \$521 million) and \$103 million (20% of \$515 million) as of June 2015 and December 2014, respectively, net of associated deferred tax liabilities of \$979 million and \$961 million as of June 2015 and December 2014, respectively.
-The deduction for identifiable intangible assets is required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of June 2015 and December 2014, CET1 reflects 40% and 20% of the deduction, respectively.
-The balance that is not deducted during the transitional period is risk weighted.

-- The deductions for investments in nonconsolidated financial institutions represent the amount by which our investments in the capital of nonconsolidated financial institutions exceed certain prescribed thresholds.
+- Deduction for goodwill and identifiable intangible assets, net of deferred tax liabilities, included goodwill of \$3.67 billion as of both September 2017 and December 2016, and identifiable intangible assets of \$314 million (80% of \$393 million) and \$257 million (60% of \$429 million) as of September 2017 and December 2016, respectively, net of associated deferred tax liabilities of \$1.07 billion and \$1.05 billion as of September 2017 and December 2016, respectively.
+Goodwill is fully deducted from CET1, while the deduction for identifiable intangible assets is required to be phased into CET1 ratably over five years from 2014 to 2018.
+The balance that is not deducted during the transitional period is risk weighted. - Deduction for investments in nonconsolidated financial institutions represents the amount by which our investments in the capital of nonconsolidated financial institutions exceed certain prescribed thresholds.
 The deduction for such investments is required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of June 2015 and December 2014, CET1 reflects 40% and 20% of the deduction, respectively.
+As of September 2017 and December 2016, CET1 reflects 80% and 60% of the deduction, respectively.
 The balance that is not deducted during the transitional period is risk weighted.
-See "Equity Exposures in the Banking Book" for further details. - Other adjustments within CET1 and Tier 1 capital primarily include accumulated other comprehensive loss, credit valuation adjustments on derivative liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets and other required credit risk-based deductions.
-The deductions for such items are generally required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of June 2015 and December 2014, CET1 reflects 40% and 20% of such deductions, respectively.
-The balance that is not deducted from CET1 during the transitional period is generally deducted from Tier 1 capital within other adjustments. - Junior subordinated debt issued to trusts is reflected in both Tier 1 capital (25%) and Tier 2 capital (75%) as of June 2015.
-Such percentages were 50% for both Tier 1 and Tier 2 capital as of December 2014.
-Junior subordinated debt issued to trusts is reduced by the amount of trust preferred securities we purchased and will be fully phased out of Tier 1 capital into Tier 2 capital by 2016, and then out of Tier 2 capital by 2022.
+See "Equity Exposures in the Banking Book" for further details. - Deduction for investments in covered funds represents our aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
+This deduction was not subject to a transition period.
+For additional information about the Volcker Rule, see "Note 6.
+Cash Instruments" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-O. - Other adjustments within CET1 and Tier 1 capital primarily includes accumulated other comprehensive loss, credit valuation adjustments on derivative liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets and other required credit risk-based deductions.
+The deduction for such items is generally required to be phased into CET1 ratably over five years from 2014 to 2018.
+As of September 2017 and December 2016, CET1 reflects 80% and 60% of such deduction, respectively.
+The balance that is not deducted from CET1 during the transitional period is generally deducted from Tier 1 capital within other adjustments.

+- As of September 2017, junior subordinated debt issued to trusts was fully phased out of Tier 1 capital, with 50% included in Tier 2 capital and 50% fully phased out of regulatory capital.
+As of December 2016, junior subordinated debt issued to trusts was fully phased out of Tier 1 capital, with 60% included in Tier 2 capital and 40% fully phased out of regulatory capital.
+Junior subordinated debt issued to trusts is reduced by the amount of trust preferred securities we purchased and will be fully phased out of Tier 2 capital by 2022 at a rate of 10% per year.
 See "Note 16.
-Long-Term Borrowings," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q, for additional information about our junior subordinated debt issued to trusts and trust preferred securities we purchased. - Qualifying subordinated debt represents subordinated debt issued by Group Inc. with an original term to maturity of five years or greater.
-The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced, or discounted, upon reaching a remaining maturity of five years.
-For additional information about our subordinated debt, see "Note 16.
-Long-Term Borrowings," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+Long-Term Borrowings" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q, for further information about our junior subordinated debt issued to trusts and trust preferred securities we purchased. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
+The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years.
+For further information about our subordinated debt, see "Note 16.
+Long-Term Borrowings" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.